musaubrian/smp/README.md

 # SMP

 Simple Music Player
-This is my attempt at a music player that does that and only that play music.
+This is my attempt at a music player that does that and only that.

 ## TODO:
 - [x] Quit the window